oceanprotocol/docs/developers/storage-specifications.md

 ---
 title: Storage Specifications
-section: developers
-description: >-
-  Specification of storage options for assets in Ocean Protocol.
+description: Specification of storage options for assets in Ocean Protocol.
 ---

 # Storage Specifications